 This zesty, thick & rich sauce is so easy to make with just a few basic ingredients!
-In about 30 minutes or less, you'll can have a perfect pot of marinara ready to spoon onto a bowl of vegan gnocchi or as the ideal pizza sauce for a classic vegan Margherita!
+In about 30 minutes or less, you'll have a perfect pot of marinara ready to spoon onto a bowl of gnocchi, a pan full of spinach and vegan cheese stuffed pasta shells, or as the ideal pizza sauce for a classic vegan Margherita!

 What is marinara sauce?

 I like to think of marinara as the foundation for almost any tomato-based pasta sauce.
-Made with the basic essential ingredients found in most red sauces - tomatoes, onions, garlic and herbs - marinara is an ideal vegan sauce for any dish that requires a rich Italian-style sauce.
+Made with the basic essential ingredients found in most red sauces, such as tomatoes, onions, garlic and herbs, this marinara is an ideal vegan sauce for any dish that requires a rich Italian-style sauce.
 It's perfect on pasta, pizza, casseroles, meatballs, as a dip for breadsticks or with veggies.

 Equipment